matthewh/node-userid/README.md

 Simply remove that line from the `package.json` before running `npm install`.
 Please do not commit this change.

-The other problem is that we cannot actually compile the software on a Windows machine because the bindings to the operating system calls are missing.
+The other problem is that we cannot actually link the binary on a Windows machine because the bindings to the operating system calls are missing.
+However, mock declarations for development on Windows machines are provided and will allow the `.cc` files to compile.

 Pull requests that would bring Windows into the fold would be welcome.